edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 ##### Variables {/*variables*/}

-A variable identifies the request element that {{ PRODUCT }} {{ PRODUCT_SECURITY }} will analyze.
+A variable identifies the request element that {{ PRODUCT }} will analyze.

 **Key information:**

 -   <a id="count" />All variables support the ability to match on the number of times that a request element is found within the request.
 Set up a variable to match on the number of instances instead of inspecting the element for a specific value or regular expression pattern by marking the **Count** option.
--   You may define zero or more keys when setting up variables that match on key-value pairs. {{ PRODUCT }} {{ PRODUCT_SECURITY }} must find at least one of the specified keys in the request before that variable will be satisfied.
+-   You may define zero or more keys when setting up variables that match on key-value pairs. {{ PRODUCT }} must find at least one of the specified keys in the request before that variable will be satisfied.

     For example, if you set up a request header variable to match for `Authorization` and `Content-Type`, then requests that contain either or both of those headers will satisfy that variable.